Citizenship and Immigration Status Requirements for all Programs

 • Individuals’ eligible to petition as special immigrant juveniles.
 These are juveniles who have been declared a "dependent of the state" and are eligible for long-term foster care due to abuse, neglect, or abandonment.

-• Deferred Action for Childhood Arrivals (DACA) are individuals granted deferred action status, but unlike other deferred action individuals, they are not eligible for Medicaid or CHIP.
+• Deferred Action for Childhood Arrivals (DACA) are individuals granted deferred action status.
 DACA individuals may be eligible for state-funded assistance, including ABD/HEN Referral, SFA, and FAP.

 1. Applicant for Asylum is a person who applied for asylum with USCIS or the Immigration Court, because they fled their country and are unable or unwilling to return due to persecution or a well-founded fear of persecution based on race, religion, nationality, political opinion, or membership in a social group.
 Refer to the INA, Section 208(d)(5) for more information.
 There are two ways to apply for asylum:

-• Defensive asylum - application with Immigration Court, and Immigration Judge with the Executive Office for Immigration Review (EOIR) makes decision.
-It is called defensive asylum because it is used as a defense against removal.
+• Defensive asylum - application with Immigration Court, and Immigration Judge with the Department of Justice (DOJ) makes a decisionIt’s called defensive asylum because it’s used as a defense against removal..

 Applicants for asylum are lawfully present non-qualified aliens.

-NOTE: If an applicant for asylum is a national of Cuba or Haiti, they are a Cuban/Haitian Entrant, eligible for benefits to the same extent as refugees while their application is pending.
+NOTE: If an applicant for asylum is a national of Cuba or Haiti, they're a Cuban/Haitian Entrant, eligible for federal benefits while their asylum application is pending.

 • B1 and B2 visas often come attached because their requirements are basically the same.
 The B1 visa is for business visits and the B2 visa is for tourism and medical visits.
-There is no limit on how many times a person may visit the U.S. for a maximum of 180 days per visit in any given period of time.
+There isn't a limit on how many times a person may visit the U.S. for a maximum of 180 days per visit in any given period of time.

 • The student visas, J, F, and M visas, are for persons visiting the U.S. in the pursuit of education.